ethereum/consensus-specs/specs/altair/sync-protocol.md

     update_period = compute_epoch_at_slot(active_header.slot) // EPOCHS_PER_SYNC_COMMITTEE_PERIOD
     assert update_period in (finalized_period, finalized_period + 1)

-    # Verify update header root is the finalized root of the finality header, if specified
+    # Verify that the `finalized_header`, if present, actually is the finalized header saved in the
+    # state of the `attested header`
     if update.finalized_header == BeaconBlockHeader():
         assert update.finality_branch == [Bytes32() for _ in range(floorlog2(FINALIZED_ROOT_INDEX))]
     else: